Tuesday, 27 February 2024

 While the Genco gun games were a major stylistic influence, I do not think Kansai Seiki modeled their cabinets after Genco.
 The German gun game is 175 tall x 60 wide x 90 deep, much more in line with what the Kansai Seiki catalogue shows.

 Now let us compare details of the head.
 They both share the same soft borders around the marquee, and share nearly identical sizes/proportions.
+One thing to note is that the border between the marquee and the lower playfield is thinner in the German version.

 (image flipped for demonstration purposes)